 Carolyn Lipshy Galerstein

-The GWC is now celebrating its 17th year and we are located on the fourth floor of the Student Services Building, SSB 4.300, home to many of our drop-in students.
-The idea of a campus organization for women began with discussions of faculty women who were meeting regularly as the Association for Professional Women (APW), primarily established to address issues such as recruitment of women, harassment, tenure, equity, support, maternity leave and networking.
+The idea of a campus proposal to formalize support for women at UT Dallas began with discussions of female faculty who were meeting regularly as the Association for Professional Women (APW), which was primarily established in the early 90’s to address institutional policy issues, recruitment of faculty women, work climate, tenure, equity, maternity leave.
 Work towards intentional change was begging to be continued, as the original seeds were already planted through the efforts of Dr. Carolyn Galerstein, the first female dean at UT Dallas.
-Although feminist ideology was dormant, no protests of sexism or gender discrimination, no petitions, no climate of activism, still, there were issues that women noticed, and noticed, and noticed.
+The landscape starting changing and expanding at UT Dallas, and acknowledgement of our campus diversity was essential.

 With two rooms, a desk and chair, the Carolyn Lipshy Galerstein Women's Center began in the old Student Life Suite of the Student Union.
 It was a warm and humid August in 1996.
 Our new Student Affairs colleagues welcomed us somewhat hesitantly as we stormed in, roamed the campus, knocked on doors and asked the question, “what do you want in a Women’s Center”?
 We assured our campus neighbors that we would not be burning bras in front of Founders, but that that we might be loud and proud.
 Women were in the minority, but RISING.
 We were educating the campus on the wage gap between men and women by serving 77% of a cookie for Pay Equity Day.
 We invited Gloria Steinem to tell us more feminist stories, and encourage young women to continue to be advocates for each other.